 Does Mold Die in the Winter?

 While the cold can deactivate mold spores, warmer weather has the ability to quickly reactivate them.
-The spores will then begin growing again.
+The spores will then begin to grow again.
 So watch out!
-The cold winter months of the Rockville, Olney, and Silver Spring region does not put your home or office in the clear from mold growth.
+The cold winter months of the Rockville, Olney and Silver Spring region does not put your home or office in the clear from mold growth.

 Here are a few tips to prevent mold growth in your home or commercial property during the winter months: